Abhi10398/Machine-Learning/Projects/Music Recommendation System/Readme.txt

 while user features have the data like, how much the user like excitement in song, how much the user like romance in the song, etc

-Only the prediction is shown in Recommend_Me file, Training Code is not been disclosed yet, because it is still under progress.
 -> Upcoming Recommendation would be based of user profile and Song profile clusters.
 -> Autogeneration of playlist according to user's mood